Creating a Night Routine for Your Family

 Learn ways of establishing an evening and bedtime routine that tames chaos and creates a peaceful atmosphere at home.

-Most of us have an idea in our mind of what evenings at home look like—home-cooked dinners, stimulating conversations, and cozy bedtime stories.
+Most of us have an idea in our mind of what we want evenings at home to look like—home-cooked dinners, stimulating conversations, and cozy bedtime stories.
 The reality doesn’t always match the ideal, though.
 Parents and children are often tired and hungry when they first get home.
 Parents feel pressure to get dinner ready or check email.
 Children vie for their parents’ attention.
 And then there’s bedtime, which is often more chaotic than cozy.

 Why is Routine Important for Children?

 Whether you’re naturally organized or a free spirit, a regular routine can help tame the chaos, creating a more peaceful atmosphere in your home.
 The best evening routines are simple and flexible, yet offer some consistency.
 Each family’s routine will be slightly different, but should focus on meeting three basic needs: